 - Unify stacks and used technologies

-- Implement and control security throughout the whole organization
+- Implement and control security throughout the organization

-Spacelift is an orchestrator and CI/CD tool for Infrastructure as Code (IaC) that meets the requirements for self-service infrastructure we’ve discussed above.
+Spacelift is an infrastructure orchestration platform for infrastructure-as-code workflows, enabling the implementation of self-service infrastructure with built-in guardrails.
 It delivers all the features the platform team may need to provide their services to internal and external development teams.

 1. Maximizes reusability